 Peel and chop potatoes and carrots into bite-size pieces.
 Chop onions.

-After ham is cooled a bit, hand clean and shred into bite-size pieces.
+After the ham is cooled a bit, hand clean and shred into bite-size pieces.

 Cool in the refrigerator overnight then skim the fat before serving is recommended but not required.